Exploring HoneyBook's New Automations

 Running Multiple Automations at the Same Time

-You can now run multiple automations at the same time inside of a project, which is super useful for long or complex client processes.
+You can now run multiple automations simultaneously inside a single project, which is super useful for longer or more complex client processes.

 One Trigger Per Automation

-• Meeting scheduled (Calendly)
+• Calendly: meeting scheduled

 • Contact form submitted